 An annual report is a significant financial document that any public organisation is required to share with its shareholders.
-As its name suggests, such a financial document needs to be published annually to showcase a company’s business operations and financial condition for the concerned fiscal year.
+As annual reports’ name suggests, such a financial document needs to be published annually to showcase a company’s business operations and financial condition for the concerned fiscal year.

 Annual reports are also a primary source of necessary financial information for potential investors and financial analysts to evaluate the current stock of a company.
 An annual report of a corporation showcases a basic overview of this said company over the previous financial year.
 It thus helps the masses to estimate the financial health of a corporation in the near future.